-Air tightness (infiltration) in building describes the movement of air in the building structures.
+Air tightness (infiltration) in buildings describes the movement of air in the building structures.
 Air can flow from the building interiors to outside and the other way around, depending on the existing pressure and temperature between inside and outside air.
-Other factors affecting to air tightness (and air leakage coefficient q, describing air tightness) are e.g. the properties of building envelope materials and wind conditions.
-Cracks in building materials contribute the movement of air through building structure.
-(Bauer;Mösle;& Schwarz, 2010)
+Other factors affecting to air tightness (and air leakage coefficient q, describing air tightness) are the properties of building envelope materials and wind conditions.
+Cracks in building materials contribute to the movement of air through the building structure.
+(Bauer et al. 2010)

-Air leakages from building interiors contribute to heat losses through building envelope.
-In cooling season, warm air can flow from building exteriors to interiors, leading to increasing requirement of cooling energy.
-Moreover, the air moving through building envelope can also lead problems with moisture and may transfer contaminants to building interiors, so it is important to seal building structures properly.
-(Turner & Doty, 2007)
+Air leakages from building interiors contribute to heat losses through the building envelope.
+In hot seasons, warm air can flow from the building exteriors to interiors, leading to increasing energy requirement for cooling.
+Moreover, the air moving through the building envelope can also lead to moisture problems and transfer of contaminants to building interiors.
+Therefore, it is important to seal building structures properly.
+(Turner & Doty 2007)

-As said before, air tight building decreases heat losses and usually contributes to better IAQ.
-However, when the building is very air tight and insulated well, some problems with moisture can occur in the critical areas of the building (e.g. on thermal bridges).
-Due to this, and adequate ventilation system (usually heat recovery system) is recommended in order to remove excess moisture and avoid problems with e.g. mold.
-Ventilation system also maintains slightly smaller pressure in building interiors than outside, avoiding the driving of moisture in to structures, but still preventing the excess movement of air from outside to inside.
-It is also necessary to install an air barrier to block out excess movement of unwanted air.
-In Finland, the air leakage coefficient can have the value of 4 m/mh at maximum.
-(Ympäristöministeriö, Rakennusten energiatehokkuus, 2012)
+Heat losses are lower in air tight buildings and usually contribute to a better IAQ.
+However, when the building is very air tight and insulated well, some problems with moisture can occur in critical areas of the building such as the thermal bridges.
+For this reason, an adequate ventilation system (usually a heat recovery system) is recommended in order to remove excess moisture and avoid problems with mold.
+The ventilation system also maintains a slightly smaller pressure in building interiors than outside, avoiding the driving of moisture into the structures, and preventing the excess movement of air from outside to inside.
+It is also necessary to install an air barrier, to block out excess movement of unwanted air.
+In Finland, the air leakage coefficient can have the value of 4 m/mh at most.
+(Ympäristöministeriö 2012)